Bree-codes/HCI-Tasks/README.md

 # HCI-Assignment
-Repository fro all fourth year HCI assignments and projects
+Repository for all fourth year HCI assignments and projects.